bettyrjc/design-system/README.md

 - git push origin branch

 ## visit link

 [Link vercel] ('https://design-system-git-main-betty-jimenezs-projects.vercel.app/')

 # improve (También agrega las mejoras que se pueden hacer pero ya no pudiste.)

 - scroll smooth to up when is already selected one to see its new position
 - state should be in parent element not in child ✅
-- if it selection someone does not have value, should no change strokeWidth
+- if it selection someone does not have value, should no change strokeWidth ✅
-- only must have a selected input not more than one
+- only must have a selected input not more than one ✅
+- when I am selecting must be put the check
+- test usability
+- cases
+  - Do not have info
+  - with options
+  - only select victor
+  - has a hint
+  - put a error and disabled
+- check all names in class

 ---

 # Comments

 Documenta aquellas cosas que te gustaron, y no te gustaron de tu proyecto.
 Queremos entender porque tomaste las decisiones que tomaste.

 <!-- Not like -->

--> en el figma los colores se veian mas claros que de los que realmente decia cuando se le daba click  para inspeccionar (no en el prototipo).
+## -> en el figma los colores se veian mas claros que de los que realmente decia cuando se le daba click para inspeccionar (no en el prototipo).
----